Jim McGlothlin: Career

+Personal life

+In 1973, McGlothlin purchased a two-story home with 12 acres of farmland (for the family's two horses) in Union, Kentucky, near Cincinnati.

 Illness and death

 Less than a year after leaving the game, McGlothlin became gravely ill.
-Although an initial diagnosis of late-stage stomach cancer was incorrect, he proved to have an untreatable form of leukemia; he died at age 32 on December 23, 1975, at his home in Union, Kentucky, near Cincinnati.
+Although an initial diagnosis of late-stage stomach cancer was incorrect, he proved to have an untreatable form of leukemia.
+In April of 1975, former teammate Johnny Bench organized a stage-show to help raise funds to be used towards McGlothlin's huge medical bills, as McGlothlin had no income at that point.
+McGlothlin died at age 32 on December 23, 1975, at his home in Union, Kentucky, near Cincinnati.
 He was survived by his wife and three children.